Written Statement under CPC

 • To prevent the institution of a fresh suit in the court.

-• It prevents multiple lawsuits between plaintiff and defendant.
+• It prevents multiple lawsuits between the plaintiff and the defendant.

 • It prevents the valuable time of the court.